-Jinlai Xu is a PhD candidate of Information Science at University of Pittsburgh.
-His research interests include Distributed Systems, Fog/Edge and Cloud Computing, Stream Processing Optimization and Blockchain-based Techniques.
-His current advisor is Balaji Palanisamy.
+He got his PhD from University of Pittsburgh in 2021.
+His research interests include Big Model Training/Inference/Finetune Framework, Serverless Computing, Distributed Systems, Fog/Edge and Cloud Computing, Stream Processing Optimization and Blockchain-based Techniques.
+His PhD advisor is Balaji Palanisamy.
+He got his bachelor and master from China University of Geosciences and his undergraduate and graduate advisor is Zhongwen Luo.

-PhD in Infomation Science (Expected), 2021
+PhD in Infomation Science, 2021

 University of Pittsburgh